SCHEDULE A CONSULTATION

 Gastric Sleeve Surgery in Miami

 It’s no secret that Obesity is one of the greatest public health threats in the United States.
 Over 72 million Americans are obese.
 This is particularly concerning given that obesity is also one of the primary causes of preventable death in the US.

 Yet many people still struggle to keep weight off.
-In the case of those for whom diet and exercise is not enough, having a gastric sleeve surgery performed can be an excellent solution.
+In the case of those for whom diet and exercise is not enough, having a gastric sleeve surgery in Miami performed can be an excellent solution.
 Studies have consistently shown that bariatric surgery is the most effective and long-lasting treatment for obesity.

 According to Robin Blackstone, MD, President of ASMBS, “Sleeve gastrectomy has proven itself to be a safe and effective option in patients with morbid obesity and this procedure should be considered a primary procedure for weight loss and obesity-related disease improvement and resolution.”

 Performed laparoscopically in a hospital, Gastric Sleeve Surgery Miami begins with micro-incisions in the abdomen to accommodate instruments and a camera.
 The surgeon inserts a sizer into the stomach, and then proceeds to staple a seam to divide the portion of the stomach, which is then excised.

 The remaining portion of the stomach is about the size of a small banana, allowing the patient to consume less food in order to feel full.
 Over time, this provides a long-term solution to the patient’s chronic obesity.
 Patients can expect to see results after about a year or two, provided the patient has properly adhered to the recommended diet.